 I want to stress that I am not talking about getting your body ready for a bikini, I firmly believe that all bodies can be beautiful.
 I am talking about weight loss to ensure a healthy future.
 The science is clear that in PCOS, excess weight makes almost all our symptoms worse and leads to higher rates of cardiovascular issues, stroke, and even premature death.

 In fact, in a study of 1,345 women with PCOS it was shown that while aging increases insulin resistance (and all the health issues that go along with it) in obese women, it did not have that effect on women who were a healthy weight or overweight (PCOS Nutrition, 2016).

-So what does this mean for me?
-I may have more regular periods, which for me would mean any periods.
-I will still struggle with my facial hair and honestly, other than my infertility, that is the most difficult symptom for me emotionally.
+My facial hair will continue to be a daily struggle which sucks because that is the most difficult symptom for me emotionally.
 I know that maintaining a healthy weight is vital to stay healthy and I know that it’s not easy.

 I’m sure that you have probably noticed that even if you’ve lost a significant amount of weight, it doesn’t take a lot to gain it back.
 I understand that following a keto lifestyle must be exactly that for me, a lifestyle.
 I cannot look at it as a diet, a temporary thing to achieve a goal.

 PCOS Nutrition.
 (2016).
 What Happens to Women with PCOS as They Age?
-Retrieved from:
+Retrieved from: here.